bergkvist/prosjektoppgave/report/report.md

 At the end of each geometry type, we have what is known as a casing shoe.
 These are visualized as rings in the client - along with labels.
 The idea is to make it clear where these transitions happen - as the change in radius of the segments might not be big enough to be noticable.
 The labels are also useful in showing what the actual sections are called.

 ### A GUI Config Panel
-Using the JavaScript library `dat.gui`, we are able to create a GUI panel in the application where you can do things like select well and connection for a simulation, set the thresholds used for generating an image, show or hide the casing shoes/labels, an fps counter.
+Using the JavaScript library `dat.gui` [@DAT.GUI], we are able to create a GUI panel in the application where you can do things like select well and connection for a simulation, set the thresholds used for generating an image, show or hide the casing shoes/labels, an fps counter.

 ### Cross-Browser compatibility
 A lot of work has been put in to making the application work in as many browsers as possible.
 This includes browsers such as Google Chrome, Mozilla Firefox, Mobile Browsers (iOS and Android), Internet Explorer 11 and Microsoft Edge.